rspurney/TuxNet/README.md

 # TuxNet
 Matlab App to process raw RNA-seq data and infer GRNs from the processed data.
 Published and maintained by Sozzani Lab at North Carolina State University.

+Visit https://rspurney.github.io/TuxNet/ for tutorials on remotely accessing and running TuxNet.

-The use of TuxNet requires a 64-bit computer running Mac OS X (10.4 Tiger or later), with Matlab installed (R2017b ONLY).
+The use of TuxNet locally requires a 64-bit computer running Mac OS X (10.4 Tiger or later), with Matlab installed (R2017b ONLY).

 GENIE3, available from https://github.com/aertslab/GENIE3, must be also installed before RTP-STAR can be run using TuxNet.
 To install GENIE3, download the MATLAB .zip folder, unzip the files, and follow the installation instructions included in the documentation.